 Cannabis Flower

-Flower is the traditional form of cannabis dried buds that can be smoked or vaporized.
-It’s sold by weight, typically in increments from 1/8 ounce (3.5 grams) up to the legal limit of 1 ounce.
+Flower is the traditional form of cannabis — dried buds that can be smoked or vaporized.
+Sold by weight, typically in increments from 1/8 ounce (3.5 grams) up to the legal limit of 2 ounces per transaction under Act 176.

 Edibles

 Edibles include gummies, chocolates, baked goods, and beverages.
-They’re popular among people who prefer not to smoke.
+Popular among people who prefer not to smoke.

 For detailed guidance, read: What Are THC Gummies and How Long Do They Last?